lndecastro/Teaching_with_AI/TaLwAI/intro.md

 - Student tools (PA, NotebookLM)
 - Prohibited uses (grading keys, exam answers, private notes in PA)

+Generative AI expands what instructors can create, automate, and personalize, but it must be used responsibly.
+Ethical teaching with AI requires transparency, accuracy, respect for student agency, and alignment with institutional policies.
+In your Teaching with AI journey you should follow some guiding principles:

+**Transparency**

+- Disclose how you use AI to create instructional materials, assessments, or feedback.
+- Inform students when AI is used in the course and under what conditions.
+- Document prompts or workflows when required by policy or good practice.

+**Academic Integrity**

+- AI should support, *not complete*, assessments meant to measure student learning.
+- Students must understand what forms of AI assistance are allowed, restricted, or prohibited.
+- Instructor-facing AI tools must not be shared with students if they contain grading keys, instructor notes, or assessment logic.

+**Accuracy and Verification**

+AI outputs may contain:
+- factual errors
+- hallucinated citations
+- oversimplifications
+- biased assumptions

+*Good practice:*
+- Verify all AI-generated content before using it in class.
+- Cross-check claims, examples, code, or datasets.
+- Revise outputs to align with course standards and context.

+**Equity and Accessibility**

+AI can help:
+- produce multimodal formats
+- translate content
+- adapt readability
+- generate alternative explanations

+However:
+- Ensure that AI tools do not disadvantage students with limited access.
+- Provide non-AI alternatives when appropriate.
+- Protect student privacy and avoid requiring external accounts unless approved by the institution.

+**Human Judgment Leads**

+AI should enhance, not replace, your expertise.
+Responsible teaching with AI requires:
+- pedagogical decisions made by the instructor
+- deliberate alignment with outcomes
+- continuous monitoring of AI accuracy
+- thoughtful design of assessments that preserve learning integrity

+**Follow Institutional Policies**

+Institutional generative AI policies usually outline expectations for:
+- ethical use
+- academic integrity
+- student conduct
+- instructor responsibilities

+Always review these documents when designing AI-enhanced materials or policies.

+**Data Privacy and Protection**

+Using AI tools in teaching must align with privacy regulations and safeguard student information.

+- **Do not upload personally identifiable student information (PII)**—such as names, email addresses, student IDs, grades, demographic data, or identifiable excerpts of student work—into external AI tools unless they are institutionally approved and FERPA-compliant.
+- When using AI for grading or feedback generation, **anonym**

 ### 3.6 Continuous Improvement & Versioning

 A distinctive component of the program is **longitudinal improvement**, supported through AI: